 Again and again one reads about failed attempts to replace a mainframe system that has grown over decades with a "small" solution such as Navision or Business Central.
 There are many reasons for failure.
-And all of them are unnecessary.
+And many are correct, all are unnecessary.

 Why?
 Navision / Business Central is the "natural" successor to any SNI/Comet/AS400 solution.

-A simple reason for failure is e.g. simply the time pressure, due to necessity.
-Time pressure arises because, for example, there are no more parts for the AS400, nobody knows anymore "where this AS/400 is actually in the house" (really!
-Experienced!), and/or the previous in-house AS/400 or Crossbasic/Netbasic ( formerly Business Basic) specialist finally retires.
+A simple reason for failure is e.g. simply the time pressure, owed to the need.
+Time pressure arises because, for example, there are no more parts for the AS400, nobody knows anymore "where this AS/400 actually is in the house" (Real!
+Experienced!), or/and the previous in-house AS/400 or Crossbasic/Netbasic (formerly Business Basic) specialist finally retires.
 Or, also popular for time pressure: Because he has already retired.
-If you're lucky.
-In the worst case: dead.
+At best.
+At worst, dead.

 Spoiler alert: It is NOT like an AS400 integrates graphical elements, mails or web shops.
 These solutions are usually immediately recognizable as "flanged on" or "put on" or "there's no other way" (but... they work!).

 Shouldn't replacing a data-driven system platform with a new, data-driven solution like Navision (Business Central) be child's play?
 I can similarly easily replace a Mercedes van with a Ford van.